numba/llvmlite/docs/source/ir/builder.rst

    Floating-point unordered compare *lhs* with *rhs*.  *cmpop*, a string, can be one of ``<``, ``<=``, ``==``, ``!=``, ``>=``, ``>``, ``ord``, ``uno``.

+Conditional move
+''''''''''''''''

 .. method:: IRBuilder.select(cond, lhs, rhs, name='')

    Two-way select: *lhs* if *cond* else *rhs*.

+Phi
+'''

+.. method:: IRBuilder.phi(typ, name='')

+   Create a phi node.
+Add incoming edges and their values using the :meth:`~PhiInstr.add_incoming` method on the return value.

+Aggregate operations
+''''''''''''''''''''

+.. method:: IRBuilder.extract_value(agg, index, name='')

+   Extract the element at *index* of the :ref:`aggregate value <aggregate-types>` *agg*.
+   *index* may be an integer or a sequence of integers.
+If *agg* is of an array type, indices can be arbitrary values; if *agg* is of a struct type, indices have to be constant.

+.. method:: IRBuilder.insert_value(agg, value, index, name='')

+   Build a copy of :ref:`aggregate value <aggregate-types>` *agg* by setting the new *value* at *index*.  *index* can be of the same types as in :meth:`extract_value`.

 Memory